dgroomes/cypher-playground/README.md

 GQL (Graph Query Language) is a standards-body proposed graph query language heavily inspired by Cypher but it is not yet a real thing.
 Cypher™️ *proper* is actually a Neo4J-specific language.
-Neo4J graciously supported an open specification called *openCypher* which is basically Cypher but it it meant to be implemented by different vendors and open source projects. openCypher is what I am exploring in this playground repository.
+Neo4J graciously supported an open specification called *openCypher* which is basically Cypher but it is meant to be implemented by different vendors and open source projects. openCypher is what I am exploring in this playground repository.

 ### Apache AGE

 For this project, I have to choose a database that supports openCypher.
-[Apache AGE](https://age.incubator.apache.org/) is a Postgres extension that brings graph capabilities to the very mature and wildly popular Postgres database.
+[Apache AGE](https://age.apache.org/) is a Postgres extension that brings graph capabilities to the very mature and wildly popular Postgres database.
 AGE is an acronym for "A Graph Extension".
 AGE is very promising because it is tied to Postgres (a sign of stability and maturity), it reached a 1.0 release in 2022 and it is under the Apache umbrella (another sign of durability).
 The project has good momentum.
 Plus it has a Java client.
 I'll use AGE for this playground repository.